It Takes a Digital Village to Improve Smallholders’ Productivity and Resilience.

 Data shows Agricultural productivity in Sub-Saharan Africa (SSA) is unable to meet growing demand.
 Current projections point to a two-fold increase in demand for food by 2050 (OECD).

-The scenario of below-average production induced by traditional agronomical practices is among the pathway to low yields.
+The scenario of below-average production induced by traditional agronomical practices is among the pathways to low yields.
 This status has caused agriculture innovators to go far and beyond to create means that can reach a large number of farmers quickly to deliver services and advice to farmers in contextualized and responsive formats.

 “Weather forecasting gives the farmer information in advance about how things are going to look.
 Farmers are now not ambushed by events.”
-Mr. Arthur Wamani, Regional Climate Resilience Agriculture Advisor highlighted.
+Mr. Arthur Wamani, Regional Climate Resilience Agriculture Advisor, highlighted.

 Research